shrmaky/learn-ai/README.md

 |3.
 Deploy your React frontend to a static hosting service, such as Netlify or Vercel. |

-# Must read arcicles for Frontend Engineers
+# Must read articles for Frontend Engineers
  - [How chatgpt generates typewriting effect](https://levelup.gitconnected.com/discovering-the-magic-of-chatgpts-typewriter-reply-animation-b2a751db784a)